Anterior Subfrontal Approach - Tumor Removal Workup

 Patients who may need the sacrifice of the internal carotid artery or its branches are studied preoperatively with a cerebral blood-flow test, such as the angiography-balloon occlusion–xenon-CT scan test (ABOX-CT).

 Single-photon emission computed tomography (SPECT) with balloon occlusion and transcranial Doppler also provides a reasonably accurate assessment of the adequacy of the blood supply provided by the contralateral internal carotid artery to the ipsilateral cerebral hemisphere.
-Remember that these studies usually are performed under very controlled circumstances and do not provide information about the status of the cerebral blood flow under stress conditions such as hypotension or hypoxia.
+All these studies, however, usually are performed under very controlled circumstances and do not provide information about the status of the cerebral blood flow under stress conditions such as hypotension or hypoxia.
 In addition, these tests cannot predict embolic phenomena.

 A metastatic workup including CT scan of the chest and abdomen and a bone scan is recommended for patients presenting with tumors that metastasize hematogenously, such as sarcomas, melanomas, or adenoid cystic carcinomas.